moratorium08/hflmc2/benchmark/result/horus/README.md

 $ ./run_mochi.sh horus-cps > result_2.csv
 '''

-We removed the results ended in 'error' in Horus, which indicate that the result is proved to be 'sat'(in Horus, 'sat' is unknown whether it is really 'sat' or not), or that in the process of verifying, Horus raised an error.
+We removed the results ended in 'error' in Horus, which indicates that in the process of verifying, Horus raised an error.
+We also removed the instances, whose answer of verification is false, because Horus cannot prove this kind of system correctly.